 - When the fluid-electrolyte balance in the person’s body is disturbed,

-- Infections that may occur after injury, accident, or surgery.
+- Infections may occur after injury, accident, or surgery.

-Serums, which shorten the recovery time of patients, can also be used as a result of symptoms caused by low blood sugar, low blood pressure, and vitamin deficiency.
-The frequent use of serums in treatments also increases the amount of serum needed.
-Considering the serum storage conditions, hospitals need to take the necessary precautions to store them safely.
+It shortens patients’ recovery time and can also treat symptoms caused by low blood sugar, low blood pressure, and vitamin deficiency.
+The frequent use of them in treatments also increases the amount needed.
+Considering the serum storage conditions, hospitals must take the necessary precautions to store them safely.

-Serums that need to be kept below 25 degrees are generally used within 4 hours.
-If not used, its mouth should not be opened and should be kept closed.
-It is recommended that serums stored in the refrigerator be brought to room temperature before use.
-If necessary precautions are not taken for serum storage conditions, deformations such as sediment formation can be seen in the serum.
+Serums, including isotonic serums that must be kept below 25 degrees, are generally used within 4 hours.
+If not used, its mouth should not be opened and kept closed.
+It is recommended that they be stored in the refrigerator and brought to room temperature before use.
+If necessary precautions are not taken for serum storage conditions, deformations such as sediment formation can be seen.

-You can check the Coolermed storage cabinets, which play an active role in the health sector with the devices it produces, on our website.
-You can also check the cabinets used to store drugs, serums, and medical products on the Coolermed.com site.
-Here, Collermed medical storage cabinets are offered in different features and volume options.
+On our website, you can check the Coolermed storage cabinets, which play an active role in the health sector with the devices they produce.
+You can also check the cabinets used to store drugs and medical products on the Coolermed.com site.
+Coolermed medical storage cabinets are offered in different features and volume options.
 It is also possible to transfer data with devices that contain memory cards so that all information can be saved.

-Serum storage conditions are only possible with the right equipment selection.
+Serum storage conditions are crucial for maintaining the integrity of the medical compound, and this is only possible with the right equipment selection.
 At this point, medical refrigerators come to the fore.
-Coolermed medical refrigerator cabinets offer innovative solutions for the safe storage of medical supplies.
+Coolermed medical refrigerator cabinets offer innovative solutions for safely storing medical supplies, including optimal serum storage conditions.
 Medical cooler models used in different areas of the health sector are produced within the framework of the rules and regulations mandated by the state.